sgjava/javauio/README.md

 * An install script gives you a complete install of [JDK](https://www.azul.com/products/core), [Maven](https://maven.apache.org), [HawtJNI](https://github.com/fusesource/hawtjni)
-fork and any required projects.
+fork and any required projects, so there is no guessing.
 This can be run on the target platform such as [Armbian](https://www.armbian.com) using Ubuntu.
 All testing has been done on Armbian and Ubuntu targets while development is done on x86 and Ubuntu.
 * HawtJNI generates JNI code to reduce errors and time hand coding.
 Updating code is also much easier.